Oladimeji1989/alx-system_engineering-devops/0x00-shell_basics/README.md

 * ln -s create symbolic link
 * cp -un *.html ../ coping html file not present in parent directory
 * mv [[upper]]* /tmp/u moves all files beginning with an uppercase
+* rm *~  deletes all files in the current working directory that end with the character ~